 What is the aftercare for Restylane treatment?

-After injection, it is important to avoid taking blood thinners and herbal supplements for one week after treatment.
-You should also minimize strenuous exercise and avoid exposure to sun, saunas, steam rooms, heat, or UV light for 24 hours after the treatment to avoid swelling or redness.
-Applying ice compresses immediately after the procedure helps minimize any swelling.
-Any bruising can be treated with oral Arnica supplements or a quick treatment of the V-Beam pulsed dye laser.
+After the injections, it is essential to continue avoiding blood thinners, such as Coumadin, Aspirin, Aleve, Motrin, and any vitamins or herbal supplements that may cause bruising, for an additional week.
+You should also minimize strenuous exercise and avoid exposure to the sun, saunas, steam rooms, heat, or UV light for 48 hours after the treatment to minimize swelling and redness.

 What are the side effects of Restylane injections?